Umarfoo/Analysing_US_Land_Fires/README.md

 Link to deployed [website.](https://datavisproject2.herokuapp.com/) Link to [project repository.](https://github.com/TheGreekGoddess/Project_2)

+#### Information
+This is a dummy repository used for redirecting to the original project.
+Please follow the link above to see the deployed website and complete repository with the necassary code.

 # Analysing_US_Land_Fires

 The project included analysis and visualisation of US Land-fire dataset between 2013-2017.